 I could rattle on and on about this but I know you won´t read it!
 Here´s a link to a recent article should you be interested in learning more.

-There are two extraordinary cave sites within easy reach of us.
+There are two extraordinary cave sites within easy reach of Los Castaños.
 Reservations are needed in each case and we can help with that.
 Just ask!

-Cueva de la Pileta is a vast cave complex used by our early ancestors from about 35,000 years ago.
+The first cave and most frequently visited by my guests is Cueva de la Pileta.
+It is a vast cave complex used by our early homo sapiens sapiens ancestors from about 35,000 years ago.
 Many artifacts have been found which are on display at the entrance but there is much more to discover and investigations continue still.
+No evidence yet of earlier, Neanderthal markings but who knows.

-The second cave which I have only just visited is extra special because in February, 2018 it was found to be one of just three sites in Spain where new dating techniques prove that wall markings – “cave art” – was done by Neanderthals and not by our ancestors as was previously presumed.
+The second cave is extra special because in February, 2018 it was found to be one of just three sites in Spain where new dating techniques prove that wall markings – “cave art” – was done by Neanderthals and not by our ancestors as was previously presumed.
 There is Neanderthal art in Andalucia!

 It is the Cueva de Ardales.
 Read Scientific American report here.
 John and I visited the other day and the visit leaves one amazed, impressed by the incredible beauty of the vast cave system with its sparkling stalagtites and -mites.
 The drawings left by our very early ancestors over 64,000 years ago are indistinct but what would you expect after so long!!

 The guide gives one a fascinating demonstration of how the negative images of hands were made – always with a bent little finger and index finger, the implication of which is lost, impossible to excavate.

 The visit includes a tour of the paleolithic museum in Ardales where you meet your guide.
 You then drive in convoy to the site about 3 km away.
 And then, into the abyss of the prehistoric world …..!